carbon-language/carbon-lang/libc/utils/CPP/README.md

-This directory contains re-implementations of some C++ standard library as well as some LLVM utilities.
-These are to be used with internal LLVM libc code and tests.
+This directory contains re-implementations of some C++ standard library utilities, as well as some LLVM utilities.
+These utilities are for use with internal LLVM libc code and tests.

 More utilities will be added on an as needed basis.
 There are certain rules to be followed for future changes and additions:

 1. Only two kind of headers can be included: Other headers from this directory, and free standing C headers.